11ume/kable/docs/getting_started.md

 <br>

 > The best way to create keys and manage them is using tools like **[Vault](https://www.vaultproject.io/)**.
-*You can devise your own way of sharing the keys but make sure it is safe*.
+*You can devise your own way of sharing the keys but make sure it be safe*.

 <br>
 <br>